1. What is the purpose of this website?

-9. Why didn’t you include funding of experts or organizations that you worked with outside of Australia?
+9. Why didn’t you include funding of experts or organisations that you worked with outside of Australia?
 How can I find out how much you paid to them?

-No. Funding is provided on an unconditional basis and is provided to support the mission and goals of the organization.
+No. Funding is provided on an unconditional basis and is provided to support the mission and goals of the organisation.